-Rotator cuff is the group of tendons in the shoulder joint providing support and enabling wider range of motion.
-Major injury to these tendons may result in tear of these tendons and the condition is called as rotator cuff tear.
+The rotator cuff is a group of tendons in the shoulder joint providing support and enabling a wider range of motion.
+Major injury to these tendons may result in a tear of these tendons and the condition is called rotator cuff tear.
 It is one of the most common causes of shoulder pain in middle aged adults and older individuals.

-Rotator cuff tear results from pressure on the rotator cuff from part of the shoulder blade (scapula) as the arm is lifted.
-It may occur with repeated use of arm for overhead activities, while playing sports or during motor accidents.
+Rotator cuff tears result from pressure on the rotator cuff from part of the shoulder blade (scapula) as the arm is lifted.
+It may occur with repeated use of the arm for overhead activities, while playing sports or during motor accidents.

-Rotator cuff tear causes severe pain, weakness of the arm, and crackling sensation on moving shoulder in certain positions.
+Rotator cuff tears cause severe pain, weakness of the arm, and a crackling sensation on moving the shoulder in certain positions.
 There may be stiffness, swelling, loss of movements, and tenderness in the front of the shoulder.

-Your surgeon diagnoses Rotator Cuff Tear based on the physical examination, X-rays, and imaging studies, such as MRI.
-Rotator cuff tear is best viewed on magnetic resonance imaging.
+Your surgeon diagnoses a rotator cuff tear based on the physical examination, X-rays, and imaging studies, such as MRI.
+Rotator cuff tears are best viewed on magnetic resonance imaging (MRI).